Vegetable Farming, part 1 (BF 120)

 - Know where to go to find reliable, fact based resource material on topics related to vegetable farming.

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-Crystal Stewart and Amy Ivy are regional vegetable specialists for the Eastern New York Commercial Horticulture Program of Cornell Cooperative Extension.
+Amy Ivy is a regional vegetable specialist for the Eastern New York Commercial Horticulture Program of Cornell Cooperative Extension (CCE) and the Executive Director of the Clinton County CCE office.

 - Week One: Introduction, Enterprise Budgets, and Siting/Planning a Vegetable Farm